 How do I get a letter of exemplification?

 The letter of exemplification is only required for dual citizenship applications.
 If required, check the appropriate box on the application form (the fee for the letter is $5.00).

 Yes, between 1939 and 1940, the Works Progress Administration (WPA) staff photographed every house and building in the five boroughs for property tax assessment purposes.
-The photographs are not currently available on-line, but you may view them on microfilm at DORIS during regular opening hours.
-You can order copies of these photographs online, at DORIS, or by mail.
+The City photographed every house and building again in the 1980s.
+The photographs can be searched and viewed in the agency website.